opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 A reference is a string `$(field_name)` where `field_name` is the name of a field in the dataset.

-During the RDF tranformation of a record, if literal contains references, each reference is replaced by the value of the field referenced.
+During the RDF transformation of a record, if literal contains references, each reference is replaced by the value of the field referenced.

-A constant literal is any literal that does not contains reference to fields of the dataset.
+A constant literal is any literal that does not contain reference to fields of the dataset.

-When literal is a constant, the same literal is generated for each resources.
+When literal is a constant, the same literal is generated for all resources.

 <aside>
 Note that reference literal can be a concatenation of references and constants such as "$(name) the great"